Christopher Morel Preview, Player Props: Cubs vs. Reds

 Reds Pitching Rankings

-- The Reds have the 24th-ranked team ERA among all league pitching staffs (4.70).
+- The Reds' 4.69 team ERA ranks 24th across all MLB pitching staffs.

-- Reds pitchers combine to give up 184 total home runs at a clip of 1.4 per game (fourth-most in the league).
+- Reds pitchers combine to give up 188 total home runs at a rate of 1.4 per game (third-most in baseball).

-- The right-hander's most recent time out came on Sunday against the Arizona Diamondbacks, when he went 6 2/3 innings, surrendering two earned runs while allowing seven hits.
+- The lefty's most recent time out came on Tuesday against the San Francisco Giants, when he tossed 3 1/3 innings, surrendering three earned runs while giving up five hits.

+- The 24-year-old has an ERA of 3.35, with 10 strikeouts per nine innings, in 16 games this season.
+Opponents have a .227 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.